Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 Calves muscle illustration highlighted in red with with lines pointing to each muscles in the calves.

-Core muscles— what muscles does hang clean work to maintain stability?
-The core muscles ensure that the body remains stable when lifting and supplying the energy when the barbell is being thrown resulting in the engagement of muscles such as the abdominals and pelvic floor muscles.
+Core muscles— The core muscles ensure that the body remains stable when lifting and supplying the energy when the barbell is being thrown resulting in the engagement of muscles such as the abdominals and pelvic floor muscles.

 Illustration of abdomen muscle highlighted in red with blue background.